winterwithouther/EAST-SE-073123-Phase-1/assets/slides.md

 - due to (stale) closures, buttons only work once <br />
 - See MDN: "closure is combo of a fxn bundled (enclosed) with references to is surrounding state (lexical environment) <br />
 - closure gives inner fxn access to outer scope <br />
+- when dealing with async, don't know exactly when fxns are called but they will be called later <br />
+- addLike cb is referencing the comment variable in function scope of renderComment -> the closure surrounding comment allows addLike to run with same comment object -> that object's likes is always at 22 and we never update it to the incremented number <br />
+- comment object is now stale, it has not been updated; comment.likes + 1 does not set comment.likes (do comment.likes += 1, this will update in database and in closure)
 </aside>

 ---